-Antonia has just re-branded her business and you can now find her shop under Tailormade Living, her blog is still Tinker Tailor.
-I am so excited to see what's next for Tailormade Living, Antonia eluded to that she will be launching her own range in the future and I'm sure it will be very thoughtful and beautiful like her shop.
+Antonia has just re-branded her business and you can now find her shop under Tailormade Living, her Instagram is antonia_sanchez_toomey I am so excited to see what's next for Tailormade Living, Antonia eluded to that she will be launching her own range in the future and I'm sure it will be very thoughtful and beautiful like her shop.

 I love how real and honest Antonia is and if you're feeling unsure about phoning your stockists to keep in touch, listen to this episode as I'm sure you will feel inspired to pick up that phone after you tune in.

 Wow what an awesome podcast this is!
 Full to the brim of super-useful content and Therese is such a great host.
 The range of guests so far has been great and I cannot wait to hear more.
 Thank you, thank you, thank you. (review from apple podcast app)

 Henri has so much experience as a former retail buyer and as an established retail consultant and former chairman of the Giftware Association and I really admire how much passion she has for this industry.

 Tune in to hear Henri's views on the retail industry today, where it's going and how flexibility is key for any business and more important than ever before.

 Let's Talk Shop with Kelly from Bookish and Bakewell